From Solemen to SoleFamily Bali

 SoleFamily Bali

-SoleFamily Bali’s driving passion is to alleviate the suffering of so many in Bali through community outreach, medical intervention, food aid, education, and when needed disaster response.
-SoleFamily Bali’s activities benefit the sick, the poor, the disabled, and the marginalised in Bali.
+SoleFamily’s focus is community outreach, medical intervention, food aid, education, and occasional disaster response.
+SoleFamily’s activities benefit the sick, the poor, the disabled, and the marginalised in Bali.

-SoleFamily Bali change the lives of people of all ages and all religions throughout Bali by bringing hope and sustainable solutions to those unable to access healthcare.
+SoleFamily changes the lives of people of all ages and religions throughout Bali by bringing hope and sustainable solutions to those who find access to healthcare difficult.

-SoleFamily Bali are now looking after the daily needs of approaching three thousand “SoleBuddies”, their affectionate term for those under their care.
-They have a talented board of directors, dedicated managers, and an outstanding team of outreach and administrative staff.
-Their overheads are well known to be kept at an absolute minimum.
+In addition to the two passionate founders, they have a talented board of directors, dedicated managers, and a compassionate team of outreach and administrative staff.
+Overheads are well known to be kept at an absolute minimum.

-For more information on medical care or to report a family member who needs help, please message us on SoleFamily FB.
+For more information on medical care or to report a family member who needs help, please message (us) to [email protected].

 SoleFamily Bali needs your help